marionettejs/backbone.marionette/readme.md

 Marionette has a base `Marionette.View` type that other views extend from.
 This base view provides some common and core functionality for other views to take advantage of.

+**Note:** The `Marionette.View` type is not intended to be used directly.
+It exists as a base view for other view types to be extended from, and to provide a common location for behaviors that are shared across all views.

 ### View.serializeData